A total of 18.9 million BTC has now been discovered, with 2.1 million BTC left to find between now and 2140.

 It's expected that the next halving will take place in early 2024.

-While halving events have previously been regarded as a crucial catalyst for Bitcoin price rises — with a parabolic bull run occurring 12 to 18 months later — a number of analysts now believe that halvings hold less importance, with bull cycles beginning to lengthen.
+events have previously been regarded as a crucial catalyst for Bitcoin price rises — with a parabolic bull run occurring 12 to 18 months later — a number of analysts now believe that halvings hold less importance, with bull cycles beginning to lengthen.

 To ensure that miners remain incentivized to secure the network, transaction fees are going to play an increasingly important role in their revenues.